The New Orleans Medical and Surgical Journal: History

-The journal began publication in May 1844 under the editorship of Erasmus Fenner and A. Hester, with an introductory address on yellow fever by J. F. Beugnot.
+The journal began publication in May 1844 under the editorship of Erasmus Darwin Fenner and A. Hester, with an introductory address on yellow fever by J. F. Beugnot.
 The first manuscript also reproduced a report on dislocations read by Samuel Cartwright before the Natchez Medical Society.

 During the 1853 New Orleans yellow fever outbreak, Louisiana-based medical publications were reluctant to acknowledge the presence of the disease, fearing the repercussions of a quarantine on trade.

 In 1854, physiologist Bennet Dowler assumed a position as editor of the journal after having been chairman of the Committee on Medical Science of the American Medical Association.
 Dowler reserved substantial portions of the journal for his own work, leading to an unpopular reputation among the journal's community.
 During this period, Dowler's work concerned post-mortem and statistical studies of human corpses.
 Dowler, who found New Orleans’ population receptive of his experimentation, utilized cholera and yellow fever epidemics to supply the necessary cadavers.
 Dowler extensively studied circulation in these investigations to support his position that animal heat did not result from respiration, contrary to the position of most physicians at the time.
 Dowler also violated the consensus of the medical community by advocating his own theory of “diffused sensorium” that opposed centralized models of the nervous system developed by Charles Bell and Marshall Hall.
 Dowler advanced interest in his work by demonstrating vivisections on alligators and other vertebrates in his private residence.